Employer Insights

 Example: An employee may be hired to work a 45-hour workweek (called “straight time”) for a weekly salary of $405.
 In this instance the regular rate is obtained by dividing the $405 straight-time salary by 45 hours, resulting in a regular hourly rate of $9.00.
 The employee’s overtime rate is then calculated as $13.50 per hour ($9.00 straight time hourly rate and $4.50 extra hourly pay) and the employee should get $13.50 for 5 hours a week.

-What Are Executive, Administrative, and Professional Employees?
+What Are Executive, Administrative, and Professional (EAP) Employees?

-For more help on classifying employees under FLSA guidelines, click through to see this article
+To learn more about the FLSA, click to access the FLSA Guide here.
+And for more help on classifying employees under FLSA guidelines, click through to see this article

 Executive Exemption